PIC18 Microcontroller: What It Is and How to Use it

 PIC18F452 Pin Configuration

-The PIC18F452 microcontroller has 40 pins, each with its unique feature.
+The PIC18F452 microcontroller has 40 pins, each with its own unique feature.
 Plus, we’ll list all the pins and their functions here for you.

 Alternatives for The P1C18F452